TzGreen/gesture-recognition-project/README.md

 # gesture-recognition-project
-This project, lets the user to replace mouse usage, by using hand motions, infront of the web cam.
+This project lets the user replace mouse usage with hand motions in front of the web cam.